nilguncelik/nilguncelik.github.io/_posts/css/2014-04-01-css-architecture.md

 #### Reusable and combinable components

-+ Scalable HTML/CSS rely on classes to allow for the creation of reusable components.
-A flexible and reusable component is one which neither relies on existing within a certain part of the DOM tree, nor requires the use of specific element types.
-It should be able to adapt to different containers and be easily themed.
++ Scalable HTML/CSS rely on classes to allow for the creation of reusable components. *A flexible and reusable component is one which neither relies on existing within a certain part of the DOM tree, nor requires the use of specific element types.
+It should be able to adapt to different containers and be easily themed*.

 + The following example prevents the easy combination of the ```btn``` component with the ```uilist``` component as specificity of ```.btn``` is less than that of ```.uilist a```: